williamtbarker/williamtbarker.github.io/README.md

 ### Lead Scientist: Agile Sciences - 2020-2021
 - Designed and performed biological assays that utilized small molecules to defeat antibiotic resistance and defined novel strategies for treating problematic bacterial species in human and animal health: ESKAPE pathogens, Salmonella, Mycobacterium, Neisseria, Campylobacter, and many other fastidious bacterial species.
 - Leveraged an existing collection of over 500 proprietary molecules to create a chemical library formatted for high throughput screening methods; implemented this library to find numerous hit molecules with significant potency against multi-drug resistant bacteria.
-- Expanded the known activity spectrum of the company lead molecule in pre-IND stage through comprehensive screening; improved pre-clinical formulation of this molecule via methodical testing of compatible excipients.
+- Expanded the known activity spectrum of the company lead molecule in pre-IND stage through comprehensive screening.
 - Supported IND and NADA-enabling studies by providing subject matter expertise on company core intellectual property and bacterial physiology.

 ### PhD Candidate, Univ of Notre Dame - 2016-2020